 Why You Should Use a Residential VPN

-We are a peer-to-peer network, meaning that we reroute your internet activity, not through servers, but nodes offered up by our community members.
-Users with unused network traffic can sell their internet to the Mysterium marketplace as a node.
-Mysterium VPN users can then purchase these nodes safely, privately, and anonymously to access the internet.
+With a peer-to-peer network, your internet activity is routed not through datacenter servers, but IP addresses offered by a global community.
+Users can rent their IP address in the Mysterium marketplace.
+Mysterium VPN users can then rent these nodes safely, privately, and anonymously to access the internet.